Validate your Database Administration skills with ADAD.

 Students will also require additional preparation and studying in order to pass these industry certification exams.

-ADAD students surveyed reported 98% satisfaction with the program and earnings of over $70,000 per year.
+ADAD students surveyed have reported very high satisfaction with the program.

-Students who completed ADAD have course credit in ADAC.
+Students who completed ADAD have partial course credit in ADAC.

-ADAD was created by Kevin Cudihee, Program Head BCIT Computing PTS and Industry Services.
+ADAD was created by Kevin Cudihee, Program Head of BCIT Computing Flexible Learning and Industry Services.

-BCIT Computing Part-time Studies database courses are delivered by subject matter experts who work in the field as database design, administration and business intelligence professionals.
+BCIT Computing Flexible Learning database courses are delivered by subject matter experts who work in the field as database design, administration and business intelligence professionals.

-ADAD courses were developed by Kevin Cudihee in conjunction with subject matter experts: Frank Wegener, Ed Rubuliak, Glen Elliott, Cathy Michitsch, Sean Nelson, Donabel Santos, Mark Bacchus, Marin Kostadinovic and Hessam Teimouri.
+ADAD courses were developed by Kevin Cudihee in conjunction with subject matter experts: Frank Wegener, Alexander Volkov, Ed Rubuliak, Glen Elliott, Gordon Hamilton, Cathy Michitsch, Donabel Santos, Ahmad Chamy, Masoud Fereidonian, and Marin Kostadinovic.

-This credential was approved by the Computer Systems Technology, CST Curriculum Committee and School of Computing an Academic Studies Quality Committee, SQC.
+This credential was approved by the Computer Systems Technology, CST Curriculum Committee, and School of Computing and Academic Studies Quality Committee, SQC.

 General Inquiries: 604-432-8465